2004:

 Architect-designer (and one of the leaders of the postmodernist movement)

 Michael Graves is born in Indianapolis, Indiana.
-He and his firm will go on to design the
+He and his firm designed the

 Dolphin and Swan Hotels for Walt Disney World, the post office for Disney's Florida community Celebration,